cbusch-pivotal/cf-usage-report/README.md

 # cf-usage-report
-App to easily provide app, service, or task usage reports from a cloud foundry foundation
+Service deployed to a cloud foundry foundation to easily provide app, service, or task usage reports for all orgs and spaces within the foundation.

 ##  Setup
 ### Apptio Auditor User